Selling third-party on Amazon, eBay and other e-commerce marketplaces can be highly profitable. Read more on when your brand might be ready!

 The average conversion rate on Amazon is 10 to 15%.
 For Amazon Prime members it's higher, with an average of 74%

 First, concentrate on products with high page traffic and low conversions.
-Focus for these Amazon listings on price optimisation, optimising product content and possibly winning (back) the buy button.
-Then focus on optimising search rankings for Amazon listings with low page traffic and high conversions.
+Focus for these Amazon listings on price optimization, optimizing product content, and possibly winning (back) the buy button.
+Then focus on optimizing search rankings for Amazon listings with low page traffic and high conversions.

 Amazon Transaction Fees

 When selling on Amazon, you as a brand pay a transaction fee for every sale you make on the platform.
 Typically, this transaction fee is 15%, however, a new incentive could lower this fee.
 Amazon reduces the transaction fee to 5% originating from brands bringing the shopper directly to the marketplace, instead of the brands' own eCommerce website.